alezys/rsschool-cv/cv.md

 ### About me

 I'm 33 years old.
 I work as an engineer in a factory.
 I design elevator motors and other elevator equipment.
+I like to learn something new.
+I like modern information technologies.

 ### My Skills